little1d/MolAct/README.md

 ```

 The scripts will automatically evaluate all subtasks (add/delete/sub for editing, logp/drd/jnk/gsk/qed/solubility for optimization) and save results in the output directory.

+**Example results**: We provide example inference and evaluation results in the `outputs/` directory for reference.
+You can check these files to understand the expected output format.

 ## 🛠️ Tools